sebastian89n/code-learning-hub/jakarta-ee/jms/README.md

-# Jakarta Messaging (JMS)
+# Jakarta Messaging

-Jakarta Messaging (previously Java Message Service) is a Java-based messaging standard that allows applications to communicate asynchronously by sending and receiving messages.
+Jakarta Messaging (JMS) is a Java-based messaging standard that allows applications to communicate asynchronously by sending and receiving messages.
 It provides a way for different software components to exchange information and data in a reliable, loosely coupled, and platform-independent manner.
 JMS is commonly used in enterprise and distributed systems